Amazon and Bernie Sanders, day 2: More jabs over wages and working conditions

 Update, Aug.
 20 at 1:30 p.m.: Adds tweets from Sen. Bernie Sanders and Amazon on Thursday.

-Discuss: Amazon and Bernie Sanders, day 2: More jabs over wages and working conditions
+Discuss: Day 2: Bernie Sanders and Amazon trade more jabs over wages, working conditions

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.